Is French Press Coffee Bad for you?

 Although you can drink French Press by using paper filters, I recommend you consult your doctor first.
 Doctors usually recommend shifting to drip coffee for such patients.

-And also, even if you are not a cholesterol patient but a die-hard fan of French Press who overdrinks French Press coffee.
-It is recommended to check your cholesterol level at least after every six months.
+Also, even if you are not a cholesterol patient but a die-hard fan of French Press who overdrinks French Press coffee.
+It is recommended to check your cholesterol level at least every six months.

 Benefits of French Press Coffee

-So, let’s now discuss the benefits of brewing your Coffee with French Press and what makes it special!
+Now let’s discuss the benefits of brewing your Coffee with French Press and what makes it special!

 1- Simplest Brewing Method: French Press is undoubtedly the simplest and easiest way of brewing your Coffee—no need for electricity, no need for heavy machines.